ErrorNull0/survival_story/README.md

 Thanks to all modders in the community for their creations, which provide inspiration and insight for some of the features in Survival Story.

-And of course, big thanks to Celeron55 for founding the amazing Luanti engine, and the work by the core developers in continually refining and updating Luanti for years to come.
+And of course, big thanks to Celeron55 for founding the amazing Luanti engine, and to the core developers for their work in continually refining and updating Luanti for years to come.